didia/didia.me/content/posts/2021-07-02-how-to-keep-learning-while-working-part-3-the-learning-tax-approach.md

 ### First ride with the learning tax approach

-Using the learning tax approach meant I had to set aside some time out of my 40 hours work-week that I would dedicate to learning.
-That time would constitute what I call the learning tax that the company had to pay me to keep getting better at my job.
-Now, the important question was how much time to set aside ?
+To start using this approach, I first needed to choose the learning tax that is how much time I would dedicate to learning per week.
+This time would be taken out of my 40 hours work-week.

-Using some common sense, I knew that If I wanted this approach to work, I needed to set aside an amount that would allow me to learn consistently and at a good pace without undermining my capacity to deliver on my projects.
-The last thing I wanted was my teammates or the company to feel the impact of my new unilaterally imposed learning tax.
+Deciding how long I would spend on learning was no easy task.
+I knew that If I wanted this approach to work, I needed to choose an amount that would allow me not only to learn consistently and at a good pace but also to keep delivering my project's tasks.
+Neither my project nor my teammates should feel a negative impact of my new unilaterally imposed learning tax.

+To minimize impact on my team, I decided to go with 25 minutes of learning per day or roughly 2 hours per week.
+Why 25 minutes ?
+You may ask.
+Well, 25 minutes is the unit of focused time when using the pomodoro technique, a time management system I use for my focused work.
+So, choosing a single block of 25 minutes, also called a pomodoro, was choosing the minimum amount I could spend on learning.

+Two weeks later, I realized it was a bad choice.
+A single pomodoro was not going to make it for me.
+The learning pace was too slow.
+It would take me forever to finish the Android development training offered by Google, the first training I decided to spend the tax on.
+I needed to increase my time commitment.

+Instead of a pomodoro per day, I decided to try 3 pomodoro per day or a total of 8 hours and 20 minutes per week.
+This worked wonders.
+My learning pace increased, obviously.
+My interest in learning increased as well.
+It was like hitting the sweat spot.
+I could see the advancement.
+Spending 3 pomodoro per day made the learning continuous.
+I had enough time to finish most lessons.
+It was fun again.
+However, there was one big problem.

+After just one week of 3 pomodoro per day, I knew it wouldn't work.

-So, for my first go at it, I decided to try 25 minutes per day of learning per day.
+So, for my first go at it, I decided to try 25 minutes of learning per day.
 Why 25 minutes ?
 Well, because 25 minutes is the smallest unit of focused time when using the pomodoro technique, a time management system I use to do focused work.

 Just two weeks in, I realized that 25 minutes per day of learning wasn't going to make it.
 My learning pace was really slow, I wasn't advancing a lot and because of that, I was losing interest in learning altogether.